Marlins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Marlins were upset in every contest.
+- In five games as the underdog over the last 10 contests, the Marlins were upset in every contest.

-- When it comes to the over/under, the Marlins and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to the over/under, the Marlins and their opponents are 4-6-0 in their last 10 games.

-- The Marlins' previous 10 matchups have not had a runline set by sportsbooks.
-Miami and its opponent have finished below the over/under in three consecutive games, with the average total set by bookmakers during that stretch being 8.
+- Bookmakers have yet to post a spread in any of the Marlins' past 10 games.
+For four straight games, Miami and its opponent have finished below the over/under, with the average total set by oddsmakers being 7.9 runs.

 Marlins Betting Records & Stats

-- The Marlins have come away with 22 wins in the 49 contests they have been listed as the underdogs in this season.
+- The Marlins have been victorious in 22, or 44%, of the 50 contests they have been chosen as underdogs in this season.

-- This season, Miami has won one of its four games when it's the underdog by at least +165 on the moneyline.
+- This season, Miami has won seven of its 20 games, or 35%, when it's the underdog by at least +135 on the moneyline.

-- The Marlins have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Marlins have a 42.6% chance of walking away with the win.

-- Games involving Miami have gone over the total set by sportsbooks in 47 of 100 chances this season.
+- Games involving Miami have gone over the total set by bookmakers in 47 of 101 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!